How Do I Calculate Leverage in 1:200 and 1:100 Leverage Ratio

 Total= 1000 - 200

 It is henceforth better to use less leverage so that to cap the risks involved.
 The greater the leverage ratio used the greater the risks.
-This is one of the leverage guide-lines not to trade with more than 5:1 leverage option.
+This is one of the leverage rules not to trade with more than 5:1 leverage ratio.

-In money management leverage guide-lines: It is advisable to keep below 10:1 leverage which is also still high, most professional money managers use 2:1 meaning they trade only two lots for every $100,000 in their account.
+In money management leverage rules: It is advisable to keep below 10:1 leverage which is also still high, most professional money managers use 2:1 meaning that they trade only 2 lots for every $100,000 in their account.

 Leverage & Margin Discussed